 “Because of our partnership, we make each other stronger.
 De Ruiter is helping us learn how their varieties are grown and the necessary specifications, while we’re helping them understand how to use artificial lighting to be even more successful in glasshouse operations,” says Piet Hein van Baar, Plant Specialist in High Wire Crops, Philips Lighting Horticulture LED Solutions.

 Growers experience higher production & increased consistency, year-round

-Though artificial lighting is a large initial investment, growers are seeing valuable benefits such as higher production potential and more consistency throughout the year.
-In Holland, Wilfred van Winden and his brother, Vincent own Van Winden Tomatoes, part of the growers’ association, Prominent, that brings together 27 growers and produces tomatoes on more than 300 hectares (~750 acres).
+Though artificial lighting is a large initial investment, growers are seeing valuable benefits like higher production potential and more consistency throughout the year.
+In Holland, Wilfred van Winden and his brother, Vincent own Van Winden Tomatoes, part of a growers’ association, Prominent, that brings together 27 growers and produces tomatoes on over 300 hectares (~750 acres).

 Wilfred Van Winden describes his own experience growing Merlice under artificial lighting by saying, “With artificial lights, planting dates are much more flexible and you can plan production better.”

-To make sure our varieties continually perform their best for growers, De Ruiter developed an innovative continuous light program that allows trials to be run 24 hours a day.
-Because we’ve been involved in developing artificial lighting trials from the beginning and have been able to help advance the technology, our products are stable and have high performance potential in artificially lit operations.
-We have a vast portfolio to meet many growers’ needs, from varieties for LEDs that can be used all year round, to varieties that work well with sodium lighting.
+To make sure our varieties continually perform best for growers, De Ruiter developed an innovative continuous light program that allows trials to be run 24 hours a day.
+Because we’ve been involved in developing artificial lighting trials from the beginning and have been able to help advance the technology, our products are stable and have high performance potential in artificial lighting operations.
+We have a vast portfolio to meet many growers’ needs, from varieties for LEDs that can be used all year round, to varieties that work well with SON-T lighting.

 The bright future of artificial lighting